Disney Tokyo vs. DisneySea: Which One Is Right For You?

 Restaurants:

 • Magellan’s (Mediterranean Harbor) – Fine dining with a European theme.
-Try the course menus for a gourmet experience.
+If you can snag a reservation, opt for one of the iconic course menus for a gourmet experience.

 • Vulcania Restaurant (Mysterious Island) – Offers a range of Mediterranean and Middle Eastern dishes.

-• Casbah Food Court (Arabian Coast) – Features Middle Eastern cuisine, including kebabs and falafel.
+• Casbah Food Court (Arabian Coast) – Features Indian/Middle Eastern cuisine, including curry and rice plates.

 Tokyo Disneysea food